-The Solvency II balance sheet contains an investment funds position of \notin 4.6 billion.
-The IFRS balance sheet contains an investment funds position of \notin 3.6 billion.
-Investment funds are \notin 1.0 billion higher on the Solvency II balance sheet which is due to a reclassification from Equities.
+The Solvency II balance sheet contains an investment funds position of \in 5.7 billion.
+The IFRS balance sheet contains an investment funds position of \in 4.8 billion.
+Investment funds are \in 0.9 billion higher on the Solvency II balance sheet which is due to a reclassification from Equities.